Explore the effects of living, and writing, between multiple languages.

 – Sandra Cisneros, ‘You Bring Out the Mexican in Me’

-In this workshop we will explore the feeling of inhabiting two (or more) languages and how living between them affects poetic sensibilities.
+In this course we will explore the feeling of inhabiting two (or more) languages and how living between them affects poetic sensibilities.
 The Hungary-born poet-translator George Szirtes, who writes in English and his native tongue, speaks of how his first and second languages “begin to talk to each other, so that they seem both natural and unnatural at the same time”; a process that sheds “a different light, not only on the other but on the nature of language and on the world itself”.
-In this course we will consider how various poets enrich the traditions in which they work through their bilingualism and dual belonging, including reading poems by Sandra Cisneros, George Szirtes, Sujata Bhatt, Kamala Das, Shailja Patel, and Solmaz Sharif, plus many more.
+We will consider how various poets enrich the traditions in which they work through their bilingualism and dual belonging, including reading poems by Sandra Cisneros, George Szirtes, Sujata Bhatt, Kamala Das, Shailja Patel, and Solmaz Sharif, plus many more.
 We shall also attempt to write poems and fragments about these sweet and strange encounters.

 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.